bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Reverses a list or a string.
+### Reverses a list or a string

 -   Use slice notation to reverse the list or string.

 ```py
 def reverse(itr):